cmichalsen/Haptic_Vest/README.md

 # Haptic Vest
 Designed to work with games that support BHaptics using their available websocket interface on localhost port 15881.
-This project was inspired by https://github.com/bhaptics/tact-python.
+This project was inspired by https://github.com/bhaptics/tact-python and https://github.com/PointlesslyUseful/VRVest.
+Thank you!
 More information on BHaptics interface can be found at https://github.com/bhaptics/haptic-library.
 I am initially focusing on the front vest for development simplicity.
 Many of the parts chosen were what I had on hand.
 I expect these to change later on.